 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to diabetes.

-Rybelsus is a type-2 diabetes drug that’s approved by the Food and Drug Administration (FDA), and available by prescription only.
-It’s one of the more commonly-prescribed diabetes medications in the U.S.
+Rybelsus is a type 2 diabetes drug that’s approved by the Food and Drug Administration (FDA), and available by prescription only.
+It’s one of the more commonly-prescribed diabetes medications in the US.

 The branded version of the medication is called Rybelsus, and the generic version is called semaglutide.
 These terms refer to the same active compound so we’ll use them interchangeably throughout this article.

-Does Rybelsus Work?
+Does Rybelsus Reduce Blood Sugar?

-A medical review of Rybelsus and diabetes published in the Drugs in R&D journal analyzed results from 39 individual clinical trials on the topic.
 In every single analyzed study, the medication reduced A1C levels, which is a long-term marker for blood sugar levels.
 Most of the trials showed a moderate reduction in A1C levels between 1-2%.